Balance territories for college recruiters

 Press the Shift key while clicking to select multiple features.

-- On the Territory Design tab, in the Edit Territories group, click the Clear button to clear the selection.
+- On the Territory Design tab, in the Edit Territories group, click Clear.

 - On the Territory Design tab, in the Manage group, click Create Feature Classes.

-- In the Create Territory Level Feature Classes tool, under Feature Classes, check the box for Territory Boundaries.
+- For Feature Classes, check the box for Territory Boundaries.

 A layer named Boundaries of Territories is added to the map.

-If you want to export the entire territory solution as a feature class, on the ribbon, on the Territory Design tab, in the Share group, click Export Solution.
+To export the entire territory solution as a feature class, on the Territory Design tab, in the Share group, click Export Solution.

 - On the ribbon, click the Labeling tab.
-In the Layer group, click the Label button to turn on labeling.
+In the Layer group, click the Label button.

-- In the Label Class group, for Field, choose ID.
+- In the Label Class group, for Field, confirm ID is selected.

 The map is now labeled with the territory numbers, but they are difficult to read.

-- In the Text Symbol group, change the font style to Bold and the size to 18.
+- In the Text Symbol group, change the following font options:

-- On the ribbon, click the Feature Layer tab.
+- Click the Feature Layer tab.
 In the Effects group, for Layer Blend, choose Multiply.

-You now have a map of territories that you can share with your college recruiters.
+You now have a map of territories that you can share with the college recruiters.

-In this tutorial, you used a Territory Design solution workflow to define recruitment zones in Marion County, Indiana.
-You learned how to use balance variables, attribute constraints, and barriers to create balanced territories with boundaries that are a good fit for your firm’s needs.
-These territories can be assigned to individual recruiters in your firm to fairly balance the workload between them.
+In this tutorial, you used territory design to define college recruitment territories in Marion County, Indiana.
+You learned how to use balance variables, attribute constraints, and barriers to create balanced territories with boundaries that make sense for the recruiters.
+These territories can be assigned to individual recruiters in your firm to balance the workload between them fairly.
+For a more advanced territory design workflow that uses multiple territory levels and additional balance variables, try the tutorial Balance territories for a national census.

 You can find more tutorials in the tutorial gallery.